evdenis/cvehound/README.md

    check kernel .config file if there is one
  - `--files`, `--cwe` - will limit the scope of checked cves to the kernel files of interest or specific CWE classes
+ - `--exploit` - check only for CVEs that are known to be exploitable (according to the FSTEC BDU database)

 ## LICENSE